wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 Execute the following sequence of actions to capture the image:
 #####1.
 Deprovision
-Use the command “sudo waagent –deprovision+user” to remove Virtual Machine instance specific information.
+Use the command “sudo waagent -deprovision+user” to remove Virtual Machine instance specific information.
 See for [How to Capture a Linux Virtual Machine](/documentation/articles/virtual-machines-linux-capture-image) to Use as a Template more details on the image capture process.

 #####2: Shutdown the VM
 Make sure that the virtual machine is highlighted and click the SHUTDOWN link from the bottom command bar.